APRN Scholars Program

 Scholar Eligibility

-A successful candidate for the Post Graduate Scholars Program in DBP, MH, and Complex Care must have a minimum of 2 years of primary care or acute care or 1-year outpatient DBP or primary care clinical practice, be licensed as a registered nurse and Advance Practice Nurse in their state of practice or received their APRN license by the time they begin the program.
-Click here to link to our research findings (opens in new window).
+A successful candidate for the Post Graduate Scholars Program in DBP, MH, and Complex Care must have a minimum of 2 years of primary care or acute care or 1-year outpatient DBP or primary care clinical practice, be licensed as a registered nurse and Advance Practice Nurse or Physician’s Assistant in their state of practice or received their APRN/PA license by the time they begin the program.
+Click here to link to our research findings

 APRN Scholars Application Instructions

-The next program will begin on July 11, 2024.
-Almost Home Kids will accept up to 6 scholars in this cohort.
-The application dates will be from 1/2/24 – 4/30/24, payment will be required by June 1, 2024.
-Cost sharing of $1,900 is required (due by the payment deadline date).
+The next program will begin on July 10, 2025.
+Almost Home Kids will accept up to 8 scholars in this cohort.
+The application dates will be from 1/9/25 – 4/30/25, payment will be required by June 1, 2025.
+Cost sharing of $2,000 is required (due by the payment deadline date).
 Scholars participating in local in-person clinical rotations are responsible for their own malpractice insurance.
-Please reach out to David Kruger, Chief Operating Officer at dkruger@almosthomekids.org for more information.
+Please reach out to David Kruger, President and Executive Director at dkruger@almosthomekids.org or Anita Krolczyk at akrolczyk@luriechildrens.org for more information.

-Scholars will receive a certificate of completion from Almost Home Kids as well as certifications for training in ADOS-2 Autism Diagnostic Observation Schedule – Second Edition, KySS Mental Health Training Program, LEND Leadership Education in Neurodevelopmental and Related Disabilities Program and DC:0-5 training.
-Up to 400 CME credit hours can be earned for participation in the program (exact number TBD) as well as 45 CEU’s from completion of the KySS Program.
+Scholars will receive a certificate of completion from Almost Home Kids as well as certifications for training in ADOS-2 Autism Diagnostic Observation Schedule – Second Edition, KySS Mental Health Training Program, LEND Leadership Education in Neurodevelopmental and Related Disabilities Program.
+Up to 300 CME credit hours can be earned for participation in the program (exact number TBD) as well as 45 CEU’s from completion of the KySS Program.

 Scholars will not receive any compensation for participating in this program and as applicable, must secure professional liability insurance with limits of at least $1,000,000 per occurrence, $3,000,000 aggregate to participate in clinical rotation at AHK, Shirley Ryan Ability Lab, Advocate Aurora sites if in-person, (Christ Medical Center, Illinois Masonic Medical Center & Lutheran General), DuPage Easter Seals, and DSCC.